Kimchi Udon Noodle Soup

 Chewy udon noodles and savory kimchi in a Japanese dashi broth makes a perfect simple noodle soup for a comfort.
 It’s a simple and easy Korean-Japanese fusion noodle soup recipe.

 I like udon and so as the most Koreans.

 If you drive on the freeways in Korea, you will find many rest areas along the road.
 Most of them have food stalls where you can purchase quick meals and snacks.
-This Kimchi Udon (김치우동) is one of the popular menu.
+This kimchi udon noodle soup (김치우동) is one of the popular menu.
 Feeding yourself a bowl of hot udon in the middle of long winter journey?
 I call it – ‘Kimchi Udon Soup for the Soul’.

 I miss the humble udon that you buy at those food stalls.
 I even miss hearing the loud slurping sounds from the strangers sitting next to me.

-I miss the combination flavor of dashi and the pungent bite of kimchi.
+I miss the combination flavor of Japanese dashi and the pungent bite of Korean kimchi.

 I miss hearing to kitchen ladies in the food stall yelling at the customers to hurry up and pick up their noodles… “아줌마, 우동나왔어요! – Lady, come and get your udon!“

 I used to eat Kimchi Udon quite often as I was growing up, especially during the colder months.

 When the icy ocean wind of cold winter blows at your cheeks like a knife and your nose turns its shade to the one like Rudolph’s, there was nothing like slurping hot noodle soup at the street vendors or in the market squares.
 It immediately warmed my near frozen body.
 There was no spoon.
 Only a pair of chopsticks was all you needed.
 You just gulp the broth directly out of the bowl as you enjoy the noodles.
 Comfort food like this… it comes closer to your heart.